jeremyckahn/kapi/README.md

 ````

 This snippet defines keyframe zero, and adds two Immediate Actions to the queue.
 In total, this animation will run for 3 seconds and then just stop.

+The Immediate Actions API is built off of the same code that powers the keyframe API, so you'll get all of the accuracy and performance of that API for free.
+Immediate Actions can be more flexible for many situations.

 Controlling Kapi
 ----------------------